dabrutis/MapManiaV2/README.md

 # Map-Mania
-ChatGPT used to help with some portions of the javascript file.
+ChatGPT is used to help with some portions of the javascript file.
+Thanks to https://particles.js.org/docs/ for the confetti effect added after winning.